kwur/new-kwur-site/_posts/2010-06-10-rft-music-showcase.md

   </p>

   <p>
     At 2am I was exhausted, but Washington Avenue showed no sign of slowing down.
 Cars filled with beer drinkers and bass blasters cruised the street as I headed home.
 The showcase had been a great success and shown some highlights from a vibrant music scene happening right beneath our noses.
-If I may co-opt the Fattback singer&#8217;s words: You&#8217;d be a stupid idiot if you missed it.
+If I may co-opt the Fattback singer’s words: You’d be a stupid idiot if you missed it.
   </p>
 </div>